Another US Covid-19 surge may look different, experts say, particularly for younger people. Here's how - KRDO

 “I understand that people are tired and that they are ready for this pandemic to be over, as am I,” Walensky said.
 “Please, continue to hang in there, and to continue to do things that we know prevent the spread of the virus.”

-But while that age group is now relatively well protected, Wen said, younger groups are still vulnerable as the B.1.1.7 variant circulates.
-The variant is more contagious and may cause a more severe iteration of the disease, experts have said.
-Research suggests it may also be more deadly.
+But while that age group is relatively well protected, Wen said, younger groups are still vulnerable as the B.1.1.7 variant circulates.
+The variant is more contagious and research suggests it may also be more deadly

 “We’re seeing in places like Michigan that the people who are now getting hospitalized by large numbers are people in their 30s and 40s,” Wen said.
 “And now we’re even seeing children getting infected in larger numbers, too.”